Do we have two or three parts? Body, soul, and spirit?

 Question: "Do we have two or three parts?
 Body, soul, and spirit?
 Dichotomy or trichotomy?"

-Genesis 1:26–27 indicates that there is something that makes humanity distinct from all the other creations.
-Human beings were intended to have a relationship with God, and as such, God created us with both material and immaterial parts.
-The material is obviously that which is tangible: the physical body, bones, organs, etc., and exists as long as the person is alive.
-The immaterial aspects are those which are intangible: soul, spirit, intellect, will, conscience, etc. These exist beyond the physical lifespan of the individual.
+Answer: Genesis 1:26–27 indicates that God created mankind distinct from all the other creatures.
+Scripture clearly teaches that man is intended to experience intimate relationship with God, and, therefore, He created us as a unity of both material (physical) and immaterial (spiritual) aspects (Ecclesiastes 12:7, Matthew 10:28, 1 Corinthians 5:5, 2 Corinthians 4:16; 7:1, James 2:26).
+The material component of humans is obviously that which is tangible and temporal: the physical body.
+The immaterial aspects are intangible: soul, spirit, intellect, will, conscience, mind, emotions, etc. These exist unendingly beyond the lifespan of the physical body.

 All human beings possess both material (physical) and immaterial (spiritual) characteristics.
 Each person has a physical body.
 However, the intangible, non-physical qualities of mankind are often debated.
 What does Scripture say about these?
 Genesis 2:7 states that man was created as a “living soul” (KJV).
 Numbers 16:22 names God as the “God of the spirits of all flesh” (ESV).
 Proverbs 4:23 tells us, “Above all else, guard your heart, for everything you do flows from it,” indicating that the heart (not the myocardium) is central to man’s will and emotions.
 In Acts 23:1 Paul refers to the conscience as that part of the mind that convicts us of right and wrong.
 Romans 12:2 speaks of the transformative power of a renewed mind.
 These verses, and numerous others, refer to the various aspects of the spiritual components of humanity.
 We are a unified combination of both material and immaterial qualities.